The Best Home Saunas of 2023

 How We Chose the Best Home Saunas

-We researched the most sought-after home saunas for your next eco-friendly home upgrade and discovered that the best models are determined by their design, temperature range, number of heating elements, power, capacity, ease of installation, and other extra features included by top brands.
+I am an engineer by profession and have remodeled several homes, so I understood many of the construction and technical requirements of home saunas.
+To support my firsthand knowledge, the Bob Vila team researched the most sought-after home saunas in a variety of styles and sizes.
+We discovered that the best models are determined by their design, temperature range, number of heating elements, power, capacity, ease of installation, and other extra features included by top brands.

-While searching for the best home saunas, the most popular options among users had large wood and glass or PVC chambers that reached temperatures between 68 and 195 degrees Fahrenheit with the help of 1 to 7 elements.
-We ensured that this list included a range of capacities and levels of energy consumption, with the small 1-person models using 450 to 1,300 watts of power and the large 2- to 3-person saunas using 1,650 to 8,000 watts.
+While we were searching for the best home saunas, we found that the most popular options among users had large wood and glass or PVC chambers that reached temperatures between 68 and 195 degrees Fahrenheit with the help of one to seven elements.
+We ensured that this list included a range of capacities and levels of energy consumption, with the small one-person models using 450 to 1,300 watts of power and the large two- to three-person saunas using 1,650 to 8,000 watts.

 As for extra features, some of these home saunas come with Bluetooth connectivity, audio systems, digital control panels, chairs and benches, and foldable designs.
 Though the small, portable saunas require very little work to install, many of the large models come with instruction manuals for easy installation within a few hours.